 Logitech annual sales top forecast on work-from-home boost

-April 28 (Reuters) - Logitech International LOGN.S reported full-year sales on Thursday that exceeded its raised guidance as the computer peripherals maker benefited from the home working boom during the coronavirus pandemic.
+April 28 (Reuters) - Logitech International LOGN.S reported better-than-expected full-year sales on Thursday as the computer peripherals maker benefited from the work-from-home trend during the COVID-19 pandemic.

 ((Anirudh.Saligrama@thomsonreuters.com;))